 We recommend an implant-secured dental crown for single teeth so adjacent teeth do not require modification.
 Instead, we will use dental implants to support a bridge.
 We will take X-rays to view your teeth, gums, and jaw to prepare for implant treatment.

 Good candidates for implants are in good oral health.
 If you have gum disease, tooth decay, or other problems, we will treat these issues first.
 Then, we will ensure you have enough healthy jaw bone to support implants.
-If you lack healthy jaw bone, we may recommend grafting treatment.
+If you lack healthy jawbone structure, we may recommend grafting treatment.

 Once the implants heal, we will place the abutments.
 These pieces will connect each implant with the bridge.
 You will need more time for your gums to heal after placement.